AlexRFarnes/Unsplash-API-Infinite-Scroll/README.md

 ## General info

 Practice use of the Fetch API with async/await to retrieve random pictures from the Unsplash API.
 Also, practice the scroll and load event listener to estimate when to make the next call to the API for a smooth infinite scroll.
+Includes a custome loader when retrieving the first batch of images from Unsplash.

 ## Screenshots